HarishAtGitHub/hadoop-mapreduce-githubdata/README.md

-Hadoop mapreduce on githubdata
+Hadoop MapReduce on GitHub data
 ---

-This holds the map reduce jobs for the analysis done on github data
+This holds the MapReduce jobs for the analysis done on GitHub data